ampproject/amphtml/contributing/building-a-bento-amp-extension.md

 -   Attributes to specify (optional and required)
 -   Validation

-For samples of element documentation, see: [amp-list](https://github.com/ampproject/amphtml/blob/master/extensions/amp-list/amp-list.md), [amp-instagram](https://github.com/ampproject/amphtml/blob/master/extensions/amp-instagram/amp-instagram.md), [amp-carousel](https://github.com/ampproject/amphtml/blob/master/extensions/amp-carousel/amp-carousel.md)
+For samples of element documentation, see: [amp-accordion](https://github.com/ampproject/amphtml/blob/master/extensions/amp-list/amp-accordion.md), [amp-instagram](https://github.com/ampproject/amphtml/blob/master/extensions/amp-instagram/amp-instagram.md), [amp-stream-gallery](https://github.com/ampproject/amphtml/blob/master/extensions/amp-carousel/amp-stream-gallery.md)

+Note that for Bento upgrades of existing AMP extensions, a `Migration notes` section is required to detail any differences between the newer Bento and prior versions.

 ## Example of using your extension

 This greatly helps users to understand and demonstrate how your element works, and provides an easy start-point for them to experiment with it.
-This is basically where you actually build an AMP HTML document and use your element in it by creating a file in the `examples/` directory, usually with the `my-element.amp.html` file name.
-Browse that directory to see examples for other elements and extensions.
+This is basically where you actually build AMP HTML and non-AMP HTML documents and use your element in it by creating a file in the local `storybook/` directory, usually with the `Basic.amp.js` file name.
+There should also be a file which uses the component in a Preact environment with the `Basic.js` file name.
+Browse `storybook/` directories in other extensions directories to see examples for other elements and extensions.

 Also consider contributing an example to [amp.dev](https://amp.dev/) on